About Us

 20. There was thunder and lightning and gale force winds -- the whole show: "You made your bed..."
 Daniel said, smirking at the spectacular special effects.

 21. "There is only one absolute in the Universe," Daniel said definitively, "An Eternal God can not force His creatures to love Him, any more than evil can commit a genuine act of sacrifice."
 So Mote It Be.
 And that, evidently, is where this creature messed up.
 It emulated intellect, but lacked intelligence.
 It watched eons come and go -- and learned nothing.
 It was a coward.
-All show.
+All show, and responsible for nothing.

 22. "The Bane of God is Stupidity," Daniel provoked; a truth that cut like a knife.
 "There's just NO talking to you!" the creature huffed.
 Anti-beings cannot read minds, but they can read trends: A mortal who caves into weakness, cowardice and fear provides a map for evil to fully exploit.